sseshadr/CarND-Vehicle-Detection/writeup_report.md

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
-* Optionally, apply a color transform and append binned color features, as well as histograms of color, to the HOG feature vector.
+* Optionally, apply a color transform and append binned color features, as well as histograms of color, to the HOG feature vector
-* Normalize features and randomize a selection for training and testing.
+* Normalize features and randomize a selection for training and testing
-* Implement a sliding-window technique and use trained classifier to search for vehicles in images.
+* Implement a sliding-window technique and use trained classifier to search for vehicles in images
 * Run pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
-* Estimate a bounding box for vehicles detected.
+* Estimate a bounding box for vehicles detected

 [//]: # (Image References)
 [image1]: ./output_images/egcarimg.png